 no more dwellings, only

 My father’s jisei is another example.
-He died in the winter, but the subject of his jisei is the cherry blossoms, which are associated with spring.
+He died in the winter kigo, but the subject of his jisei is the cherry blossoms, which are associated with spring.

 The association of the seasons may be evident, although sometimes it can be very subtle.
-Fallen autumn leaves and dry leaves, for example, create an image associated with the winter kigo – just as colored leaves are a clear sign of the autumn kigo.
-Farmers getting rice paddies ready for planting, cherry blossoms and cherry blossom viewing (hanami) are related to the spring kigo.
-A summer field (i.e., Hokkaido’s flower-covered fields), fireworks, lotus flower, sunflower and the cicada are connected to the summer kigo.
+Fallen autumn leaves and dry leaves, for example, create an image associated with the winter kigo – just as kōyō 紅葉 (colored leaves) are a clear sign of the autumn kigo.
+The sight of aka-tonbo 赤蜻蛉 (red dragonflies) flying at sunset means autumn will be coming soon.
+Meanwhile, the higanbana 彼岸花 (red spider lily) signals the start of fall.
+The inekari 稲刈り or rice harvest is a sure sign of autumn.
+Farmers are getting rice paddies ready for planting, cherry blossoms, and cherry blossom viewing, and the new growth of fresh green leaves means shinryoku 新緑, “the fresh verdure [greenery] of spring,” are related to the spring kigo.
+A summer field (i.e., Hokkaido’s flower-covered fields), hanabi 花火 (fireworks), renge 蓮華 (lotus flower), himawari 向日葵 (sunflower) and semi 蝉, the sound of the cicada is connected to the summer kigo.

-It may be less obvious that the moon is associated with the autumn kigo since it’s present all year round.
-But in autumn when the days become shorter and the nights longer, it’s still warm enough to stay outdoors and the night sky will more often be free of clouds, so people are more likely to notice the moon.
-The full moon can help rice farmers work after the sun goes down to harvest their crops, thus, the autumn
+Less obvious was the moon, which is present all year round, is associated with the autumn kigo.
+But in autumn, when the days become shorter and the nights longer, it’s still warm enough to stay outdoors, and the night sky will more often be free of clouds, so people are more likely to notice the moon.
+The full moon can help rice farmers work after the sun goes down to harvest their crops, thus, the autumn harvest moon.

-As I mentioned previously, there was a lot of speculation on my part as to when and where my father wrote his jisei.
+As I mentioned previously, there’s a lot of speculation as to when and where my father was compelled to write his jisei.

-Well, as it turned out, my father wrote his jisei shortly after his retirement in preparation for his death.
-He drew-up (in his own handwriting) a living trust to spell out his final wishes in case he could no longer make life-saving decisions for himself; he wanted to die naturally and with honor, like a samurai.
+Well, as it turned out, my father wrote his “parting-with-life verse” shortly after his retirement in preparation for his death.
+He drew-up a Living Will (in his own handwriting) to spell out his final wishes in case he could no longer make life-saving decisions for himself.
+He wanted to die naturally and honorably, like a true samurai.

-In his living trust, he included a poem, which, upon examination, turned out to be a jisei or death poem, and this is what he had written:
+In his Living Will, he included a poem, which, upon examination, turned out to be a jisei or death poem, and this is what he wrote: